It is a hidden treasure three miles off the highway and, even better, it’s free.

 The boardwalk has two loops with many benches and one spot set up as a blind for better wildlife viewing.
 It is shady and largely mosquito-free even in summer, thanks to the hungry Gambusia, or mosquito fish, that inhabit the waters.

-The boardwalk takes you through about 80 acres of the nine-mile long, 3,420-acre slough.
+The Six Mile Slough boardwalk takes you through about 80 acres of the nine-mile long, 3,420-acre slough.
 About a third-mile wide, the slough is a wide, slow-moving river that eventually empties into Estero Bay.
 In addition to saving a pristine cypress swamp, the Six Mile Cypress Slough serves as a natural corridor through which wildlife can travel.
-(Earlier this year, a Florida panther was frequenting the slough but is believed to have been hit by a car and killed in June.)
+(In recent years, a Florida panther was frequenting the slough but is believed to have been hit by a car and killed.)

 On our walk, we saw a gator, many turtles, herons, anhingas, cardinals and gar.
 Big, bright Pileated Woodpeckers are frequently seen, along with dozens of other types of birds.